hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 -- Neural Network (NN)

 * Knowledge behind NN: http://www.analyticsvidhya.com/blog/2016/03/introduction-deep-learning-fundamentals-neural-networks/
+* Simple way to find optimal weights in NN: http://www.analyticsvidhya.com/blog/2015/08/optimal-weights-ensemble-learner-neural-network/

 -- Ensembling

 * Ensembling General: http://www.analyticsvidhya.com/blog/2015/09/questions-ensemble-modeling/
-* Simple way to do ensembling with NN: http://www.analyticsvidhya.com/blog/2015/08/optimal-weights-ensemble-learner-neural-network/
 * XGBoosing
  * Extreme Gradient Boosting (xgboost) is similar to gradient boosting framework but more efficient.
 It has both linear model solver and tree learning algorithms.
 So, what makes it fast is its capacity to do parallel computation on a single machine.
 It supports various objective functions, including regression, classification and ranking.
  * XGBoost only works with numeric vectors.
 A simple method to convert categorical variable into numeric vector is One Hot Encoding.
+In R, if you simply convert categorical data into numerical with `as.numeric()`, sometimes can get good results too.
  * xgboost with R example: http://www.analyticsvidhya.com/blog/2016/01/xgboost-algorithm-easy-steps/
  * xgboost with Python example: http://www.analyticsvidhya.com/blog/2016/03/complete-guide-parameter-tuning-xgboost-with-codes-python/
 * GBM Param Tuning
  * Boosting algorithms play a crucial role in dealing with bias variance trade-off.
-Unlike bagging algorithms, which only controls for high variance in a model, boosting controls both the aspects (<b>bias & variance</b>), and is considered to be more effective
+Unlike bagging algorithms, which only controls for high variance in a model, boosting controls both <b>bias & variance</b>, and is considered to be more effective
- * Param max_features - As a thumb-rule, square root of the total number of features works great but we should check upto 30-40% of the total number of features.
+ * Param <b>max_features</b> - As a thumb-rule, <b>square root of the total number of features</b> works great but we should check upto 30-40% of the total number of features.
  * Param presort - Select whether to presort data for faster splits.
  * Params need to be tuned through cross validation: n_estimators, max_depth, min_samples_split
 * Ensembling Methods